 Basilico Italian Restaurant: 1 Cuscaden Road, Regent Hotel Level 2, Singapore 249715 | Tel: +65 6733 8888 | Buffet Timings: 6.30am – 10.30am (Breakfast, Mon- Sat), 7am – 10.30am (Breakfast, Sun), 12noon – 2.30pm (Lunch, Mon – Fri), 6.30pm – 10pm (Dinner, Daily), 12noon – 2.30pm (Sat, Brunch), 12noon – 3pm (Sun, Brunch) | Website

-Full of luxury and refinement, Brasserie Les Saveurs at St Regis Hotel provides an exclusive refuge of timeless elegance and discerning taste.
+Exuding luxury and refinement, Brasserie Les Saveurs at The St. Regis provides an exclusive experience of timeless elegance and discerning taste.
 There is no better place to dine like royalty, than in this restaurant with beautifully-constructed high ceilings and crystal chandeliers.

 Three open kitchens set the buffet stage for a fascinating display of skill, with a mix of international and Southeast Asian dishes that chefs prepare with care.
-The Penang and Peranakan dishes are the highlights of this buffet that you don’t want to miss.
+The Penang and Peranakan dishes are the highlights of this buffet—you don’t want to miss them!

 The Kitchen Table at W Hotel Singapore is where you can experience a slightly whimsical buffet experience.
 Drop by for the Sunday Remix Brunch—12.30pm – 3pm every Sunday, with free-flow Moët & Chandon—and you’ll get access to the WET® pool too.

-With six live cooking stations, chefs work their magic on dishing up a la minute platters—you can literally taste the freshness brimming from the raw bar’s shellfish selection.
-Browse and try the selection of freshly steamed dim sum, crisp salads, succulent seafood, crackling wood-fired pizzas and aromatic tandoori.
+With six live cooking stations, chefs work their magic on dishing up a la minute platters—you can taste the freshness from the raw bar’s shellfish selection.
+Browse and try the selection of freshly steamed dim sum, crisp salads, succulent seafood, crackling wood-fired pizzas and aromatic tandoori too.